-- funded the acquisition of two properties, acquired the land and existing structure anchored to one of our wholly owned properties, funded an additional equity stake in Klépierre, funded the acquisition of our joint venture interest in ten assets that are adjacent to our existing properties, funded our portion of a joint venture development project, and funded the purchase of a noncontrolling interest in a joint venture, the aggregate cash portion of which was \$1.4 billion, - paid stockholder dividends and unitholder distributions totaling \$2.2 billion, - funded consolidated capital expenditures of \$1.0 billion (including development and other costs of \$138.8 million, redevelopment and expansion costs of \$699.1 million, and tenant costs and other operational capital expenditures of \$183.1 million), - funded investments in unconsolidated entities of \$329.9 million, - funded the repurchase of our common stock and the purchase of limited partner units of \$505.7 million, and - received proceeds on the sale of marketable securities of \$504.0 million.
+- funded the acquisition of two properties, acquired the land and existing structure anchored to one of our wholly owned properties, funded an additional equity stake in Klépierre, funded the acquisition of our joint venture interest in ten assets that are adjacent to our existing properties, funded our portion of a joint venture development project, and funded the purchase of a noncontrolling interest in a joint venture, the aggregate cash portion of which was \$1.4 billion, - paid unitholder distributions totaling \$2.2 billion and preferred unit distributions totaling \$5.3 million, - funded consolidated capital expenditures of \$1.0 billion (including development and other costs of \$138.8 million, redevelopment and expansion costs of \$699.1 million, and tenant costs and other operational capital expenditures of \$183.1 million), - funded investments in unconsolidated entities of \$329.9 million, - funded the repurchase of Simon common stock and the purchase of units of \$505.7 million, and - received proceeds on the sale of marketable securities of \$504.0 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and dividends to stockholders necessary to maintain our REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon's REIT qualification on a long-term basis.
 In addition, we expect to be able to generate or obtain capital for nonrecurring capital expenditures, such as acquisitions, major building redevelopments and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from:

-- excess cash generated from operating performance and working capital reserves, - borrowings on our Credit Facilities and Commercial Paper program, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets.
+- excess cash generated from operating performance and working capital reserves, - borrowings on our Credit Facilities and Commercial Paper program, - additional secured or unsecured debt financing, or - additional equity raised in the public or private markets by Simon and contributed to us.

 We expect to generate positive cash flow from operations in 2016, and we consider these projected cash flows in our sources and uses of cash.
 These cash flows are principally derived from rents paid by our retail tenants.
-A significant deterioration in projected cash flows from operations could cause us to increase our reliance on available funds from the Credit Facilities and Commercial Paper program, curtail planned capital expenditures, or seek other additional sources of financing as discussed above.
+A significant deterioration in projected cash flows from operations could cause us to increase our reliance on available funds from our Credit Facilities and Commercial Paper program, curtail planned capital expenditures, or seek other additional sources of financing as discussed above.